prerit-18/USA-Housing-Price-Prediction-using-Linear-Regression/README.md

 # 🏠 USA Housing Price Prediction using Linear Regression

-Welcome to my data science project focused on predicting housing prices using various regression techniques.
-This project involves end-to-end data analysis—from cleaning and visualization to machine learning model building and evaluation.
+Welcome to my DATA SCIENCE PROJECT focused on predicting housing prices using various REGRESSION techniques.
+This project involves end-to-end data analysis—from cleaning and visualization to MACHINE LEARNING model building and evaluation.

 ---